Running stairs is a fantastic workout.

 By incorporating these bleacher exercises into a training program, you can improve your overall fitness, wellness, and cardiovascular health.

 Looking to add some strength training into your workouts?
-Check out our Guide to Strength Training For Runners for ideas!
+Check out this next guide:

 I did not have the courage to run down the seats.
 The power needed to climb I contrasted with the quick cement steps on the way down, power and quick feet were the perfect combo for my soccer training.